diglos/userpatches/README.md

 # What you need

-1. ARMBIAN compatible SoC (See https://www.armbian.com/download)
+1. ARMBIAN compatible SoC (Currently, only NanoPC-T4 tested)
 2. Micro SD Card and SD Adaptor
 3. NVMe SSD. **Keep in mind that without a NVMe SSD drive there’s absolutely no chance to sync the blockchain.**
 4. An ethernet cable